I’m an author, activist turned corporate do-gooder, and unapologetic enneagram 8.

 Currently I’m the Chief Impact Officer for Ritual, a traceable vitamin and supplement company, where I work to help deliver on the brand’s vision through science-based and innovative sustainability, traceability and advocacy campaigns.

-Check out my LinkedIn profile for more details.
+Check out my LinkedIn profile and Subscribe to my Substack

 My work has been featured in: